chef/chef-web-docs/content/runbook/server_monitor.md

 per-disk quotas that may have been set for them and they will not be able to write data.
-A disk that is not able to write data will not be able to support certain components of the Chef Infra Server, such as PostgreSQL, RabbitMQ, service log files, and deleted file handles.
+A disk that is not able to write data will not be able to support certain components of the Chef Infra Server, such as PostgreSQL, service log files, and deleted file handles.
 Monitoring disk usage is the best way to ensure that disks don't fill up or exceed their quota.